Course 1: From Quarks and Gluons to Nuclear Forces and Structure

 - Nuclear lattice effective field theory

-See the decription at the course website for more details.
+See the course website for more details and for course materials.

 - Zohreh Davoudi (University of Maryland)